Comet (railcar): Amtrak California refurbishment

 Comet IB coaches on an Amtrak San Joaquins train at the Martinez station, 2019.

 In 2008, Caltrans purchased 14 Comet IB coaches from NJ Transit for $75,000 per car to relieve overcrowding on the popular San Joaquins route.
 The Comet IB coaches were refurbished at Amtrak's Beech Grove shops to make them more suitable for inter-city rail service including adding reclining seats with tray tables (with only four seats in a row), more luggage racks, a restroom, Wi-Fi and 6 workstation tables in the center of the car.
 12 of the cars California purchased from NJ Transit were cab cars and were reconfigured into trailer cars by removing the train controls and plating over the cab windows.
-Instead they are used with Non-Powered Control Units that have cab controls and space to store checked baggage.
+Instead they are used with F40PH-derived Non-Powered Control Units that have cab controls and space to store checked baggage.

 Caltrans had planned to use the "Comet car" trainsets on trains starting in July 2013, but the refurbishing process took longer than expected.
 The first of the Caltrans Comet IB coaches, 5008 (ex-NJT 5165) was completed in March 2013.
 The first "Comet car" trainset was put into regular service on October 21, 2013, and the second trainset was put into regular service on April 15, 2014.
 The Comet cars will eventually be replaced by new Siemens Venture trainsets, after which there are plans to move them to Southern California for use on other routes.

-On the night of June 27, 2024, six Comet railcars as well as two EMD F40PH NPCU cab cars were delivered to Los Angeles after being attached in Oakland to the Coast Starlight.
+On the night of June 27, 2024, six Comet railcars as well as two EMD F40PH NPCU cab cars (CDTX 90215 and 90225) were delivered to Los Angeles after being attached in Oakland to the Coast Starlight.
 The Comet railcars and NPCUs are currently being used on the Pacific Surfliner service as backups or for emergency situations when a bi level set cannot be provided.